 Our high-speed Internet network consists of fiber-optic cables owned or leased by us and related equipment.
-We also operate regional data centers with equipment that is used to provide services (such as e-mail, news and web services) to our high-speed Internet customers and voice service customers.
+We also operate regional data centers with equipment that is used to provide services (such as email, news and web services) to our high-speed Internet and voice services customers.
 In addition, we maintain two network operations centers with equipment necessary to monitor and manage the status of our high-speed Internet network.

-We own or lease buildings throughout the country that contain call centers, service centers, warehouses and administrative space.
+We own or lease buildings throughout the country that contain customer service call centers, customer service centers, warehouses and administrative space.
 We also own a building that houses our digital media center.
 The digital media center contains equipment that we own or lease, including equipment related to network origination, video transmission via satellite and terrestrial fiber optics, broadcast studios, post-production services and interactive television services.